Jeee3T/unit-converter-app/README.md

 # unit-converter-app
-An useless app that just convert kg values to pounds
+An useless app that just converts kg values to pounds